 When you say ‘cooking’, do you really mean ‘boiling water for coffee and noodles’?

-Simply boiling water is far less demanding than actual cookery and can be accomplished with minimal gear or with an integrated system like the Jetboil (on which more later).
+Just boiling water can be accomplished with minimal gear or with an integrated system like the Jetboil (on which more later).

 But if you do want to do proper cookery (see Tara Alan’s excellent Bike.
 Camp.
-Cook* ebook to see what I mean by this), you’ll need a versatile, adjustable stove (maybe more than one); lots more pots, pans and utensils; and perhaps even a kitchen sink.
+Cook* ebook to see what I mean by this), you’ll need a versatile, adjustable stove or stoves; lots more pots, pans and utensils; and perhaps even a folding sink!

 Question 3: How Many Mouths Are You Feeding?

-It might sound obvious, but more food requires a bigger pot and more energy to heat it.
+It might sound obvious, but more people means more food, bigger pots, and a more powerful stove to heat them.

-Just as home kitchen stoves have burners of different sizes, camping stoves are available with a range of different pot supports, flame spreaders and heat output ratings, from soloists boiling a mug of water to gourmet couples and groups spending hours preparing three-course meals with frying pans and steamers.
+Just as domestic stoves have burners of different sizes, camping stoves are available with a range of different pot supports, flame spreaders and heat output ratings, from soloists boiling a mug of water to gourmet couples and groups spending hours preparing three-course meals with frying pans and steamers.